kamu-data/kamu-docs/content/cli/integrations/apache-superset.md

 aliases:
 ---

 [Apache Superset](https://superset.apache.org/) is an modern open-source data exploration and visualization platform.
-It can be connected to `kamu` via native Flight SQL protocol using Python client.
+It can be connected to `kamu` via native [Arrow Flight SQL](https://arrow.apache.org/docs/format/FlightSql.html) protocol using Python client.

 In this setup:
 - `kamu` runs a Flight SQL server - a high-performance protocol for data transfer